“Without awareness, there is no choice.” John F. Barnes PT

 The fascial web looks like a full body microscopic sweater or sponge.
 Sometimes this “sponge” gets dried out and/or stuck in some areas due to trauma, inflammation, and/or surgery.
 Those areas are called restrictions.
 Over time, these restrictions get tighter and dryer.
 Have you ever had a scar?
-Do you notice how the tissue in that are is harder and thicker than in other areas around it?
-Restrictions can be thought of as scars on the inside.
+Do you notice how the tissue in that area is harder and thicker than in other areas around it?
+Restrictions can loosely be thought of as scars on the inside.
 As restrictions tighten, they begin to pull the bones structure out of alignment and make it harder to move.
 Restrictions can also crush nerves, blood vessels, organs, your brain and spinal cord causing pain, lack of blood flow, and difficulties regulating your nervous system.
 A body with fascial restrictions looks like this:

 Restrictions can put up to 2000lbs of pressure per square inch on the body causing pain and dysfunction.
 Restrictions do not show up on standard medical scans such as X-rays, CAT Scans, and MRIs.